 Section 1.12 – Archery Champion of the Mists

-Once per year, on or about the time of Spring Coronet Tournament (allowing for site limitations for archery),an archery tournament will be held to determine the Archery Champion of the Mists.
-The winner of thistournament will be invested at Spring Investiture and shall hold the title for one year.
-During this time, it is the duty and privilege of the ACM to represent the Principality on the field and to encourage and promote archery within the Principality.
-The ACM is responsible for running (or for arranging to have run) thetournament to choose their successor.
+Once per year, on or about the time of Spring Coronet Tournament (allowing for site limitations), an archery tournament will be held to determine the Archery Champion of the Mists.
+The winner of this tournament will be invested at Spring Investiture and shall hold the title for one year.
+During this time, it is the duty and privilege of the Archery Champion to represent the Principality on the field and to encourage and promote archery within the Principality.
+The Archery Champion is responsible for running (or for arranging to have run) the tournament to choose their successor.

 Section 1.13 – Youth Champion of the Mists

-Once per reign, a youth fighting tournament may be held to present the youth fighters to the Prince/Princess.
-From this group the Prince/Princess may choose a Youth Champion to represent the Principality.
-Prowess, grace, and courtesy will all be used to determine the Champion.
+Once per reign, a youth fighting tournament may be held to present the youth fighters to the Coronets.
+From this group the Coronets may choose a Youth Champion to represent the Principality.
+Prowess, grace, and courtesy will all be used to determine the Youth Champion.
 They will be invested immediately and serve for the duration of the reign.
 During their term they may be considered an honorary part of the Guard at the pleasure of the Coronet.

 The Champion of the Mists shall represent the Sovereign on martial fields as directed by the Coronet and shall answer the Coronet’s call to arms should it become necessary and within their power.